flemay/3musketeers/docs/docs/project-dependencies.md

 This way relies on official Docker images to deal with dependencies.
 For instance, a NodeJS project may use the official NodeJS Docker image to install the node modules, run and test the application.
 Usually third party packages will be shared with the host and containers.
 The main benefit of this approach is that there is no need to maintain any Docker image.

 :::tip
-The [3 Musketeers website](https://github.com/flemay/3musketeers) is built by using this approach.
+The [3 Musketeers website](https://github.com/flemay/3musketeers) is built with this approach.
 :::

 ## Custom Docker images